 11.)
 Taking on Too Much

 Especially if you’re juggling work and school.
-Over scheduling yourself will cost yourself money.
+Over-scheduling yourself will cost you money.

 You can spread out your classes over the week instead of putting them all on one long day.
 Work smarter, not harder.